jibla/next-mastodon/lib/data/core/use-cases/fetch-feeds/description.md

 ## Overview

 This use case is responsible for fetching different feeds.
+After initially getting the feed, user is also able to request the next page of the feed.
+The feed is collection of the status items and is always returned as the portion of the whole feed.

 ## Actors

-- End user: Wants to browse the feeds of different type.
+- End user: Wants to browse the feeds of different types.

 ## Preconditions